 The first thing you want to do is ease the burden on your family.
 Preparing a will and crafting an estate plan are the two best things you can do to help your loved ones.

 Everyone should have a will, a durable power of attorney, and an advance medical directive.
 These three documents are the very foundation of preparation for the inevitable.
+Transfer on death deeds or life estate deeds are useful to transfer real estate without the need for probate.
 There are other estate planning solutions such as revocable trusts, business succession instruments, guardianships, and Special Needs Trusts for the disabled to protect your hard earned assets.

 Putting these decisions off doesn't change that universal truth that we are mortals.
 It can however, increase the stress and the tax burden your loved ones will face.

 Dying without a will ensures that the law will dictate how to handle your assets and not you!
 The local probate court will collect taxes on your hard-earned property, leaving less for your heirs.
 Large estates could be subject to substantial estate taxes.
 Perhaps the worst thing of all is, regardless of the size of your estate, is the reality that many families are torn apart forever by the fighting and bad feelings that develop when there is no legal will.